nyabongo/-typescript-template/README.md

 # -typescript-template
-A dockerized typescript template repository, with eslint, jest and express
+A dockerized typescript template repository, with eslint, jest, express and nodemon